Codecademy/docs/content/java/concepts/errors/errors.md

 The `Error` class represents illegal operations that cause serious abnormalities in the program and are not recommended to `catch`.
 Some examples include the following:

-- The [`ClassFormatError`](https://www.codecademy.com/resources/docs/general/error/classformaterror), which occurs when a class file cannot be read or interpreted.
+- The [`ClassFormatError`](https://www.codecademy.com/resources/docs/general/error/classformaterror) occurs when a class file cannot be read or interpreted.
-- The [`IncompatibleClassChangeError`](https://www.codecademy.com/resources/docs/general/error/incompatableclasschangeerror), which occurs when a base class is altered after a child class has already been initialized.
+- The [`IncompatibleClassChangeError`](https://www.codecademy.com/resources/docs/general/error/incompatableclasschangeerror) occurs when a base class is altered after a child class has already been initialized.
-- The [`NoClassDefFoundError`](https://www.codecademy.com/resources/docs/general/error/noclassdeffounderror), which occurs when the file with the class containing the `main()` method cannot be found.
+- The [`NoClassDefFoundError`](https://www.codecademy.com/resources/docs/general/error/noclassdeffounderror) occurs when the file with the class containing the `main()` method cannot be found.

 The `Exception` class refers to abnormal and unexpected events that disrupt the flow of the program but can be reasonably handled by a `catch`-statement.
 Some examples include: